 the Interconnected Party has demonstrated in accordance with section 6.5 that it will inject only Gas,

-provided that the Interconnected Party may inject limited quantities of Gas at the Receipt Point, with First Gas’ prior written approval, to the extent reasonably required to facilitate commissioning.
+provided that the Interconnected Party may inject limited quantities of Gas at the Receipt Point to the extent approved by First Gas, to facilitate commissioning that Additional Receipt Point.

-In respect of any Receipt Point in existence as at the Commencement Date, the Gas-on Date shall be the Commencement Date.
+In respect of any Receipt Point in operation on the Commencement Date, the Gas-on Date shall be the Commencement Date.

-Gas Injection Rates
+Excessive Flow

-The Interconnected Party agrees that it will not at any time knowingly inject Gas at a Receipt Point at a rate greater than the Maximum Design Flow Rate.
+The Interconnected Party agrees that it will not inject Gas at a Receipt Point at a rate greater than the Maximum Design Flow Rate and, if it does so, it shall be liable for:

+any damage to First Gas’ Pipeline or any First Gas Equipment; and

+the charge determined in accordance with section 11.11,

+in addition to any liability for Loss pursuant to section 11.12.

+Low Flow

-If Gas is injected at a Receipt Point at rates less than the Minimum Design Flow Rate such that, in First Gas’ opinion, gas quantities determined by the Metering may be inaccurate, First Gas shall notify the Interconnected Party accordingly.
-Unless the Interconnected Party can assure First Gas that such low Gas injection rates will not occur again then, without limiting its other rights or remedies, First Gas may give notice to the Interconnected Party requiring that the Metering be modified to ensure that it is Accurate at lower flow rates, whereupon the Interconnected Party shall procure that the Metering Owner carries out the appropriate modifications at its cost as soon as practicable.
-First Gas’ obligations to permit the connection of the Interconnected Party’s pipeline for the purposes of injecting Gas at that Receipt Point shall be suspended for the time required to carry out such modifications.
+If Gas is injected at a Receipt Point at rates less than the Minimum Design Flow Rate to the extent that, in First Gas’ reasonable opinion, the Accuracy of the energy quantities injected at that Receipt Point is compromised, First Gas shall notify the Interconnected Party accordingly.

+Following notification pursuant to section 2.11, unless the Interconnected Party can reasonably demonstrate to First Gas that those low Gas injection rates were extraordinary occurrences that are not expected to occur to the same extent again, and/or that the Metering is Accurate even at those low flows:

+First Gas may give notice to the Interconnected Party requiring that it modify the Metering to ensure it is Accurate at those low flow rates; and

+the Interconnected Party shall then implement appropriate modifications at its cost as soon as practicable; and

+during the time required to modify the Metering First Gas’ shall be entitled to suspend the Interconnected Party’s right to inject Gas at that Receipt Point.

 metering and energy quantity reports